Multisample anti-aliasing

 Multisample anti-aliasing (MSAA) is a type of spatial anti-aliasing, a technique used in computer graphics to remove jaggies.

+It is an optimization of supersampling, where only the necessary parts are sampled more.
+Jaggies are only noticed in a small area, so the area is quickly found, and only that is anti-aliased.

 Definition

 The term generally refers to a special case of supersampling.
 Initial implementations of full-scene anti-aliasing (FSAA) worked conceptually by simply rendering a scene at a higher resolution, and then downsampling to a lower-resolution output.
 Most modern GPUs are capable of this form of anti-aliasing, but it greatly taxes resources such as texture, bandwidth, and fillrate.
 (If a program is highly TCL-bound or CPU-bound, supersampling can be used without much performance hit.)

 According to the OpenGL GL_ARB_multisample specification, "multisampling" refers to a specific optimization of supersampling.
 The specification dictates that the renderer evaluate the fragment program once per pixel, and only "truly" supersample the depth and stencil values.
 (This is not the same as supersampling but, by the OpenGL 1.5 specification, the definition had been updated to include fully supersampling implementations as well.)

 In graphics literature in general, "multisampling" refers to any special case of supersampling where some components of the final image are not fully supersampled.
 The lists below refer specifically to the ARB_multisample definition.